ab2005/carnd-path-planning/project-plan.md

  - the s value is the distance along the road to get to that waypoint in meters.
 The highway's waypoints loop around so the frenet s value, distance along the road, goes from 0 to 6945.554.
  - the dx and dy values define the unit normal vector pointing outward of the highway loop.

-### Simulator data
+### Understanding simulator data
-We have updates from the simulator as a JSON object:
+While running our program we'll have updates from the simulator in the form of a JSON object:
 ```json
 ["telemetry",
   {